James Outman Preview, Player Props: Dodgers vs. Braves

-The Los Angeles Dodgers, including James Outman (.419 on-base percentage in past 10 games, 58 points above season-long percentage), take on starting pitcher Bryce Elder and the Atlanta Braves at Dodger Stadium, Saturday at 9:10 PM ET.
+On Sunday, James Outman (.409 on-base percentage in past 10 games, 51 points above season-long percentage) and the Los Angeles Dodgers play the Atlanta Braves, whose starting pitcher will be Charlie Morton.
+First pitch is at 4:10 PM ET.

-In his previous game he had a one-hit showing (1-for-2) against the Braves.
+He had a hitless showing in his previous game (0-for-4) against the Braves.

 James Outman Game Info & Props vs. the Braves